maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 * Indentation uses _tabs_ (not spaces)
 * Unix (LF), not DOS (CRLF) line endings
 * Eliminate all trailing whitespace
+  * On Linux, Mac, etc.: `find . -type f -name "*.java" -exec perl -p -i -e "s/[ \t]$//g" {} \;`

 ## Source file structure

-A source file consists of, in order:
+A source file consists of the following, in this exact order:

 * License
 * Package statement
 * Import statements
 * Exactly one top-level class

-Exactly one blank line separates each section that is present.
+Exactly one blank line separates each of the above sections.

 ### License